andrewchambers/bupstash/doc/technical_overview.md

 ## Stat caching

-When storing directories as tarballs in the repository, archivist attempts to avoid rereading the contents of files on disk when contructing the tarball hash tree.
-It accompishes this by maintaining a stat cache, which is a lookup table of absolute path and stat information to a list of HMAC addresses representing the chunked tarball contents for that simple file.
+When storing directories as tarballs in the repository, archivist attempts to avoid rereading the contents of files on disk when constructing the tarball hash tree. archivist accompishes this by maintaining a stat cache, which is a lookup table of absolute path and stat information to a list of HMAC addresses representing the chunked tarball contents for that simple file.
 On cache hit archivist is able to skip sending a tar header, or file contents, instead directly adding those chunk addresses to the hash tree that is being written.